-\\For these and answers to other FAQs related to remote learning 2022-23, please go to the Fiscal Auditing webpage and review the document "FAQs - Limiting Remote Learning 2022-23."
+\\For these and answers to other FAQs related to remote learning 2022-23, please go to the Fiscal Auditing webpage and review the document "Remote Learning - Limiting it - FAQs - 2022-23."

 Weightings

 Introduction: The Kansas School Equity and Enhancement Act includes specific provisions for weighted enrollments, including but not limited to at-risk student weighting, high density at-risk, bilingual, career technical education, and transportation weighting.
 (K.S.A.
 72-5131).